Internet Troll Definition,

 - I. Most often gender male.

 - II.
-Spends long periods of time online and likely internet addicted or at risk for becoming internet dependent.
+Spends prolonged periods of time online and internet addicted or at risk for becoming internet dependent.

 - III.
 Meets all three criteria for being categorized as an iPredator.